What Happens If I Can’t Pay My Mortgage ?

 Is there a Plan B?
 Yes, there is.

-You owe it to yourself to explore all your options.
+We all get affected by hard financial struggles from time to time.
+But you owe it to yourself to explore all your options.
 This call is no pressure and no obligation.